developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/mx/data-capture/barcode/index.md

 * **Code ID Type -** A Code ID character identifies the code type of a scanned barcode.
 This is useful when the reader is decoding more than one code type.
 Select a code ID character to insert between the prefix and the decoded symbol.
 	* Code ID Type None - No prefix (default).
 	* Code ID Type Aim - A standards based three character prefix.
-	* Code ID Type Symbol - A Symbol defined single character prefix.
+	* Code ID Type Symbol - A symbol defined single character prefix.

 **Note: Not all ringtones are fully supported as decode tones**.
 Ringtones of longer length may be truncated when used as a decode tone.
 Zebra recommends testing the selected tone(s) for desired operation before deployment.